 - Dani Weatherford, chief executive officer for the National Panhellenic Conference and National Panhellenic Conference Foundation

-Help us create the breakthrough research needed to reframe the fraternity and sorority experience
+Help us create the breakthrough research needed to create a safer and stronger fraternity and sorority experience.

 Your generous support will:

 Prove fraternity and sorority life is relevant and document member learning and leadership